pyOpenSci/python-package-guide/documentation/write-user-documentation/document-your-code-api-docstrings.md

 API stands for **A**pplied **P**rogramming **I**nterface.
 When
-discussed in the context of a (Python) package, the API refers to the functions, methods and classes that a package maintainer creates for users.
+discussed in the context of a (Python) package, the API refers to the functions, classes, methods, and attributes that a package maintainer creates for users.

 A simple example of a package API element:
 For instance, a package might have a function called `add_numbers()`